-This skin condition is so common that an estimated 5% of the population experience its symptoms.
-Usually mistaken for acne, the central face and eyelids are its primary targets.
-Rosacea’s two main symptoms are:
+This skin condition is so common that an estimated 5% of the population experiences its symptoms.
+Usually mistaken for acne, the central face and eyelids are their primary targets.
+Rosacea commonly has two main symptoms:

 Understanding Rosacea Causes

 While rosacea has no cure, but there are several viable treatment options offered at the Golla Center for Dermatology in Pittsburgh.
 Often treating your skin gently help can reduce flare-ups.
 Removing chemical and mechanical irritants from your skincare routine and replacing them with a mild cleanser can be greatly reduce facial redness.